SudodevsHQ/indipe-client/README.md

 # INDI>PE
-Frontend (React-native App) for IndiPe ( FTX 2021 Submission )
+Frontend (React-native App) for IndiPe ( FTX 2021 **WINNER! 🚀** Submission )

-Project name : **INDI>PE** - An application that can provide Indian UPI (Unified Payments Interface) to the people of foreign nationality who wish to transact in India.
+An application that can provide Indian UPI (Unified Payments Interface) to the people of foreign nationality who wish to transact in India.🚀

-**Team name : Bruh**

 **Team Members :**